Unlike typical scenario or what-if analyses that allow you to analyze the impact of changing one input variable at a time, Monte Carlo

 Although Monte Carlo simulation will not eliminate uncertainties in business decisions, it can help you to understand them in normal business circumstances.

-For example, if there is a chance of negative financial outcome in your business, Monte Carlo simulation allows you to assess what might go wrong and helps
+If there is a chance of negative financial outcome in your business, Monte Carlo simulation will allow you to identify its main drivers.
+Similarly,

 |